anaveenit/BattleGameApp/ReadMe.txt

 6) Error Handling: The code includes basic error handling for various scenarios, such as missing battle details, invalid credentials, and database query errors.
- However, there is room for improvement in terms of error handling and reporting detailed error messages to the clients.